 Although forced shaving could work for the majority of the workforce, it won’t work for everyone.
 What about those who cannot clean shave for religious or medical reasons?

 Another possible response is to excuse bearded workers from tasks that require RPE.

-While excusing a person from seeing the infected patient is certainly safer than sending them into a hazardous situation unprotected; many hospitals simply do not have the spare staff to allow people to abstain from such activities.
-And in some cases, that staff member may be the only person qualified to perform a particular procedure or assessment.
+While this option is certainly better than sending employees into potentially hazardous situations unprotected; many organisations simply do not have the numbers to allow members of their workforce to abstain from such activities.
+And in some cases, that staff member may be the only person qualified to do the task.

-Since a beard-ban would not work for everyone, and excusing staff from RPE-required situations is not always practical, what’s left?
+Since a beard-ban would not work for everyone and that excusing staff from RPE-required situations is not always practical, what’s left?

-A third option, which overcomes the shortcomings of the first two, is powered respirators with loose-fitting hoods.
+A third option, which overcomes the shortcomings of the first two, is powered respirators with loose-fitting helmets/hoods.

-Usable both by people who have beards and by people who have not been Fit Tested, loose-fitting respirators – such as Full Support’s RPE Particulate Kits, RPE Grab Bags and RPE Chemical Kits – are an ideal solution for people who do not regularly require RPE, have a beard or have not been Fit Tested.
+Usable both by people who have beards and by people who have not been Fit Tested, loose-fitting respirators are an ideal solution for people who do not regularly require RPE, have a beard or have not been Fit Tested.